How much time do we spend behind a desk?

 You will find it difficult to concentrate fully while the legs are in motion.
 Moving your legs in a circular or elliptical motion requires some concentration, especially when it’s at a higher resistance.

 Your brain has to think to pedal and then think to write and concentrate on work.

 Your cognitive abilities begin to degrade as your heart rate reaches the cardio exercise level.

 A study on The musculoskeletal and cognitive effects of under-desk cycling compared to sitting for office workers suggests that under-desk cycling had more body areas with increases in discomfort, which met clinically meaningful levels, and sustained attention reaction time was slower in under-desk cycling.

-Desk bikes are tiring.
-I know that’s the whole point, but for office workers, it can be too much.
+Desk bikes can be tiring because you’re exercising the whole time!
+I know that’s the whole point, but for office workers, it can be overwhelming.
 Many who tried the desk cycle had sore legs at the end of the workday.

 Moreover, desk bikes make you sweat, and sweating in the office can make people uncomfortable.

 How long should you use a biking desk each day?